xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 	F=/path/to/jar/file/fq1.gz \
 	F2=/path/to/jar/file/fq2.gz

 It's great to have this in a script because you can test it just using your command line before you send it off to the cloud to be computed.
-So after you've made your script, test run it on the command line:
+So after you've made your script, give it a test run on the command line:

 <div class="window"><nav class="control-window">
 <a href="#finder" class="close" data-rel="close">close</a><a href="#" class="minimize">minimize</a><a href="#" class="deactivate">deactivate</a>